 Ask anyone to name a family-friendly festival, and Camp Bestival is likely to be a name you hear quite a lot.
 Sister festival to Bestival, Camp Bestival is the award-winning family-friendly version, with a host of activities and performances suited to a younger audience.
-Learn circus skills, experiment with paint and glitter in Art Town, or listen to the line-up on the main stages, including Madness, Louisa Johnson, All Saints and Anne-Marie.
+Learn circus skills, experiment with paint and glitter in Art Town, or listen to the line-up on the main stages, including Clean Bandit, Simple Minds, Mr Tumble plus Andy & The Odd Socks.

 - Take a bounce on the World’s Biggest Bouncy Castle, fact